Depression Diagnosis and Treatment

 Atypical Depression

 Atypical depression is when positive news or an event can improve your mood for a short period.
 However, the person will still struggle with regular sadness symptoms most of the time.
-A person that struggles with atypical sadness may experience symptoms such as sleeping more, being sensitive to critique or criticism, or having an increase in appetite.
-2

 Treatment-Resistant Depression

-When a person struggles with this, a doctor might suggest “less conventional treatment options” in hope that something might work.2 It is not known why sadness in some people remains treatment-resistant, but other conditions can play a factor.
+When a person struggles with this, a doctor might suggest “less conventional treatment options” in the hope that something might work.2 It is not known why sadness in some people remains treatment-resistant, but other conditions can play a factor.

 Risk Factors for Depression